Updated: Jul 7

 Jay nodded.
 “That would be great.”

 She sat in the hospital waiting room a few hours later, cleared by the CT scans as still having a normal brain, her ribs declared only bruised and not broken.
 A small bandage covered the cut on her head.

 Kyle was in surgery.
-She wasn’t family so she hadn’t been able to get anything else out of the nurses at the desk, but at least she knew that much.
-The nurses said when Kyle woke, she could see him if he gave permission.
+Jay wasn’t family so she hadn’t been able to get much info, but the nurses said when Kyle woke, she could see him if he gave permission.
 Until then, she would have to wait.
 She’d considered going home, but she’d promised Kyle she would come see him, and she wanted to know he was okay.
-Besides, no one else had showed up in the waiting room at all – for all she knew, she could be the only person who knew Kyle was hurt.
-She couldn’t leave him here alone.
+Besides, no one else had showed up in the waiting room at all.
+For all she knew, she could be the only person who knew Kyle was hurt.
+She couldn’t leave him there alone.

-Jay reached for a magazine from the table beside her, and opened it.
+Jay opened a magazine from the table beside her.
 Her eyes tracked the pages mindlessly, not really reading anything.
-She was too distracted, too on edge, to focus.
-She looked at the pictures, one of a woman in a long evening-gown, not unlike her own... though hers was torn and dirty, now.
+She was too on edge to focus.
+In one of the pictures, a woman wore a long evening-gown not unlike Jay’s, though hers was torn and dirty, now.
 It was the only thing she had with her to wear, so she’d put it back on after her tests came back clear.
-She ached to go home and shower and change, and she would – as soon as she knew Kyle was okay.
+She ached to go home and shower and change – as soon as she knew Kyle was okay.
 She let her eyes glide over the image, taking in the woman’s dramatic pose.
 What was this ad even for?
 Perfume?

 “Hello!”
 Spectral eyes popped in where the magazine woman’s eyes had been, blinking.

 The nurse leaned over the reception counter.
 “Are you alright, dear?”